 Miss fewer sales.
 Lots of potential buyers can drop out between the stages and distance themselves away from your reach instead of landing in front of your sales reps.

 Improve your communication.
-When you know the stages, you know how your message and your follow-ups should look like to keep your prospects engaged.
+When you know the stages of a sales funnel, you know how your message and your follow-ups should look like to keep your prospects engaged.

 Know the outcomes.
 With the sales funnel, you can build and calculate many different scenarios of your interactions with your prospects and future customers in advance.
 Therefore, you will exclude the risk of unexpected challenges and sudden turns in your sales communications.

 However, if sales funnels are unpredictable and complicated, how do you build one without losing your sanity and a long way of trial and error?